ibm-cloud-docs/monitoring/getting-started.md

 You can [monitor](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-monitoring#monitoring), and [manage](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-panels) data through the {{site.data.keyword.mon_full_notm}} Web UI.

 Notice that there is a delay showing metric data for new time series.
 Data is not ready until the initial indexing of a new metric source is completed.
-Therefore, new sources such as clusters, platform metrics, or systems that you configure, all take some time to become visible through the Sysdig UI.
+Therefore, new sources such as clusters, platform metrics, or systems that you configure, all take some time to become visible through the monitoring UI.
 {: note}

 ## Features